debruehe/Spotipi-eink-custom-v3.1/README.md

 # or, if your repo lives elsewhere:
 # ./update.sh /path/to/spotipi-eink
 ```
-The update script stops the services, pulls the latest code, refreshes the Python venv dependencies, reloads systemd, and restarts any installed services.
+The update script stops the services, pulls the latest code, refreshes the Python venv dependencies, ensures the systemd services exist (recreates them if missing), reloads systemd, and restarts the services.
+If the env file for Spotify credentials is missing, it will prompt for Client ID/Secret/Redirect URI.

 After the spotipi-eink is installed you will have 2 new systemd services:
 * spotipi-eink-display.service